-Yes, a candidate can complete FBE hours under multiple options outlined in §228.43(d) but may only count up to 25 hours under this provision.
+Yes, a candidate can complete FBE hours under multiple options outlined in §228.43(d) but may only count up to 25 hours of the required 50 hours under this provision.
 For example, a candidate could complete 15 hours of FBE using video and an additional 10 hours through service as a substitute teacher, if these FBEs met the requirements of §228.43(d)(1)-(4).